dword1511/onewire-over-uart/README.md

 ## License

- Part of the project are based on other works, most of which does not contain a statement of liscense.
+ Part of the project are based on other works, most of which does not contain a statement of license.
 Please contact the authors separately via the email addresses listed in individual files.
 Other codes are licensed under [WTFPL](http://www.wtfpl.net/).

 ***
 ### Hardware